WillamesCampos/WillamesCampos/README.md

 # Who am I?
 - 👋 Hi, I’m @WillamesCampos
-- 👀 I’m interested in Python web development, Data Science and Rest API.
+- 👀 I’m interested in Python web development and Rest API.
 - 🌱 I’m currently learning Django Rest Framework (DRF) in an internship and making a personal project with DRF.
 - :notebook: I intend for learn JavaScript come soon.
 - 💞️ I’m looking to collaborate on projects that use Django Rest Framework and Django.